Michael Pearson (Australia) Founding member President

 Susan Barr (Norway) Founding President 2001-2010 Arctic Advisor

 British, living permanently in Norway since 1973.
 PhD in Ethnology.
 Polar historian and cultural heritage advisor.
 Cultural heritage officer for Svalbard and Jan Mayen (Norwegian Arctic) 1979-82, historian at the Norwegian Polar Institute 1982-98, special advisor on polar matters at the Directorate for Cultural Heritage 1998 .
 Field work in large areas of the Arctic almost annually since 1979 and two field seasons in the Antarctic.
-Member of the Norwegian National Committee of ICOMOS since 1989. firstname.lastname@example.org
+Member of the Norwegian National Committee of ICOMOS since 1989.
+In April 2019 Susan was made an Honorary Member of ICOMOS Norway in recognition of her work for polar cultural heritage. firstname.lastname@example.org

 Paul Chaplin (New Zealand) Founding member, Secretary General 2001-2010